revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-4. Though we prefer Microservices over Monolithic, still do you see any advantages of building Monolithic applications?
+4.Though we prefer Microservices over Monolithic, still do you see any advantages of building Monolithic applications?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)